 This course provides an opportunity to enhance the review and expansion of the essential skills of the French language.
 Emphasis is placed on the continuing study of authentic and representative literary and cultural texts through the use of supplementary learning media and materials.
 Upon completion, students should be able to communicate spontaneously and accurately with increasing complexity and sophistication.
-This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
+This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.
+This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.